Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Simulation Studies

 \subsection{Correlated Normal Data Streams}

 Table~\ref{tab:fdrdependent} contains the operating characteristics of SBH and FBH for testing the hypotheses

 about the mean $\theta^{(k)}$ of the $k$th stream of normal observations with variance~$1$, and where $\delta=1$.
 As discussed above in Section~\ref{sec:composite}, this alternative hypothesis~$G^{(k)}$ can be thought of as a surrogate for the alternative hypothesis $\theta^{(k)}>0$.
 In order to generate $K$ normal data streams under various correlation structures, the $K$ streams were generated as components of a $K$-dimensional multivariate normal distribution with mean $\theta=(\theta^{(1)},\ldots,\theta^{(K)})$, given in the second column of Table~\ref{tab:fdrdependent}, and various non-identity covariance matrices $M_i$, given in the appendix.
 These covariance matrices provide a variety of different scenarios with positively and/or negatively correlated data streams.
 The Wald approximation critical values \eqref{fdrAsBs} were used with the continuity correction $\rho=.583$ suggested by \citet[][p.~50 and Chapter~X]{Siegmund85}.
 The other columns have the same meaning as in Table~\ref{tab:fdrindependent}.
+The $p$-values for FBH were computed in the standard way as $1-\Phi(S_{N^{(k)}}^{(k)}/\sqrt{N^{(k)}})$, where $\Phi$ is the c.d.f.\ of the standard normal distribution and $S_{N^{(k)}}^{(k)}$ is the sum of the $N^{(k)}$ observations from stream~$k$.

-In spite of the correlations present between different data streams, the interaction of these various combinations of correlations with various true or false null hypotheses all show somewhat similar behavior to the case of independent data streams in the previous section in that SBH has sizeably smaller expected sample size than FBH in all cases, roughly a 40\% reduction in most cases.
+In spite of the correlations present between different data streams, the interaction of these various combinations of correlations with various true or false null hypotheses all show somewhat similar behavior to the case of independent data streams in the previous section in that SBH has sizably smaller expected sample size than FBH in all cases, roughly a 40\% reduction in most cases.
 Even though the independent case of Theorem~\ref{thm:seqBH} no longer applies because of the dependence, we note that in each scenario the achieved FDR and FNR rates are all less than $K_0\alpha/K$ and $K_1\beta/K$ in \eqref{FDR.ind} and \eqref{FNR.ind}, respectively.